Praiano

 Praiano ([praˈjaːno]) is a town and comune of the province of Salerno in the Campania region of southwest Italy.
 It is situated on the Amalfi Coast (Costiera Amalfitana), a prime tourist location for the region and Italy alike, between the towns of Amalfi and Positano.

 In 1997, the Amalfi Coast, including Praiano's "Vettica Maggiore" frazione was inscribed as UNESCO World Heritage Site.
-As of December 1, 2009, the town's population constitutes 2,069 inhabitants.
+According to data of the year 2015, the town's population constitutes 2,045 inhabitants.

 History

 The town's name derives from the praia, or beach, from the Latin word pelagium, meaning "open sea."
 During the 10th-11th centuries, Praiano was once the summer residence of the doges of the Duchy of Amalfi.

 During the Angevin period, a fortified tower, the Assiola, was constructed to defend the town.
 Praiano had an important local silk industry, however, it disappeared during the 19th century.
 With the discovery of corals in the vicinity around the 1800s, Praiano's economy was revitalized, mainly focusing on the fishing and tourism industries ever since.